LashaKh/MediMind-Expert/docs/diseases-article.md

 ## 🚨 **Red Flags** (Stop and Fix)
 - ❌ Any content missing from original MD
 - ❌ Recommendation levels modified or missing
+- ❌ Adding "Class" prefix to level field (creates "Class Class B" display)
 - ❌ Non-functional reference links
 - ❌ TypeScript build errors
 - ❌ Shortened medical descriptions

+## ⚠️ **IMPORTANT: NO AUTO-COMMITS**
+- **DO NOT** automatically commit changes when task is complete
+- **DO NOT** run git commands without explicit user request
+- Focus ONLY on content conversion and file updates
+- Let user handle git operations manually

 ## 🎯 **Success = 100% Content Preservation + All Links Working**